paypal-examples/v6-web-sdk-sample-integration/client/components/blikPayments/html/README.md

 ### Validation fails

-- Ensure both full name and email fields are properly mounted
+- Ensure both full name and email fields are properly mounted with javascript
 - Check that both fields have valid input
 - Verify email format is correct
 - Ensure fields are visible in the DOM